 Under the current regulation, the maximum this percentage can be adjusted in any given year is 10%.
-No change is required for 2018 as, in 2016, the discount was at the minimum of 25%.
-It is, therefore, recommended that the reduction for residential farmland awaiting development remain at 25% for 2018, representing the legislative minimum reduction, thereby ending the phase-in.
+No change is required for 2019 as, in 2016, the discount was at the minimum of 25%.
+It is, therefore, recommended that the reduction for residential farmland awaiting development remain at 25% for 2019, representing the legislative minimum reduction.
 The corresponding reduction for the non-residential tax classes is a prescribed calculation to provide for the same level of taxation as the residential farmland awaiting development tax class.
 This calculation provides for a 67.78% reduction for industrial, 62.5% reduction for multi-residential and a 55.70% reduction for the commercial tax classes, respectively.